India government favours petcoke import ban, U.S. would be biggest loser

 The oil ministry has also told the Supreme Court that petcoke should only be used as feedstock, like in the cement industry, and not as fuel.

-A country-wide import ban would require replacing 14 million tonnes of petcoke a year with 24 million to 31 million tonnes of coal, according to industry calculations, most of which has to be imported.
+A country-wide import ban would require replacing 14 million tonnes of petcoke a year with 24 million to 31 million tonnes of coal, according to industry calculations, most of which would have to be imported.

-Reporting by Sudarshan Varadhan; Writing by Krisna N. Das; Editing by Joseph Radford
+Reporting by Sudarshan Varadhan; Additional reporting by Suchitra Mohanty; Writing by Krishna N. Das; Editing by Joseph Radford and Kim Coghill